Matt-Ralph-Lee/machine-learning/README.md

 ## CatBoostClassifier

 The CatBoostClassifier is a key component of this project.
 It is a powerful algorithm designed for categorical feature support, handling missing data, and providing high-quality results with default hyperparameters.
 The goal is to fine-tune the parameters to achieve a classification accuracy exceeding 90%.

+## Project 3: Image Classification with Tensorflow

+### Overview

+This project focuses on image classification using the popular CIFAR-10 dataset.
+The primary goal is to build a ResNet (Residual Neural Network) from scratch using TensorFlow, showcasing proficiency in deep learning concepts and model implementation.

+### Key Features

+- **Image Classification:** This project uses CIFAR-10 as dataset.

+- **ResNet:** The project uses machine learning technique especially ResNet[https://arxiv.org/pdf/1512.03385.pdf].
+It is written from scratch.

+- **Tensorflow:** Uses Tensorflow to implement machine learning architecture